 San Diego business attorneys represent companies of all different types, including sole proprietorships.
 More than 70 percent of all businesses within the United States are operated as sole proprietorships.
 As the Small Business Administration explains: “a sole proprietorship is basically an unincorporated business owned and run by one individual (no partners are involved), with no distinction between the business and its owner.”

 Forming and operating as a sole proprietorship is simple, but there are significant downsides.
-If you are operating a business and have not incorporated or formed an official business entity that is separate and distinct from your individual identity, you should talk with Gehres Law Group to find out the implications of operating as a sole proprietor and to find out about the services we can provide to help your business grow and prosper, including the following five key types of legal service.
+If you are operating a business and have not incorporated or formed an official business entity that is separate and distinct from your individual identity, you should talk with Gehres Law Library to find out the implications of operating as a sole proprietor and to find out about the services we can provide to help your business grow and prosper, including the following five key types of legal service.

 Assistance with liability protection